ironhack-labs/lab-html-exercise/readme.md

 In this exercise, you've built a clone of a piece of the npm home page.
 This site is very complexed so if you managed to make it look anything like the original, good job! :trophy:

 This concludes the HTML / CSS module.
-Next up is JavaScript, so get some rest, drink some coffee, and get ready to learn the muscles that make things move on a web page.

 We are proud of you!

-Happy coding! :heart:
+*The Ironhack team :heart:*